 Next you can draw your own route using the ‘Webroute’ below.
 Think through how you would attack this leg, and draw the route you would have made.
 Some comments about why you would choose a certain route are always nice for the other readers.

-See below for a density map of some of the ones who have drawn their routes so far (density map will be available after 10 AM).
+A density map of some of the ones who have drawn their routes so far will be provided below.

 You find the complete map in omaps.worldofo.com at this location.

 Route to Christmas series